All Products

 • I have deployed a video processing system on a virtual machine or container platform by using FFmpeg.
 How can I improve the elasticity and availability of the system?

-You can migrate your system that is developed by using FFmpeg from the virtual machine or container platform to Function Compute with ease.
+You can migrate your system from the virtual machine or container platform to Function Compute with ease.
 Function Compute can be integrated with FFmpeg-related commands.
-The system reconstruction is cost-effective, and the elasticity and high availability of Function Compute can be inherited.
+The system reconstruction is cost-effective, seamlessly inheriting the elasticity and high availability of Function Compute.

 • What can I do if I need to process a large number of videos in parallel?

-For more information about the solution, see Video processing workflow system.
-When multiple videos are uploaded to OSS at the same time, Function Compute automatically scales out the resources to process videos in parallel.
-For more information, see refine fc-fnf-video-processing.
+For more information about the deployment solution, see Video processing workflow system.
+When multiple videos are uploaded to OSS at the same time, Function Compute automatically scales out resources to process videos in parallel.
+For more information, see fc-fnf-video-processing.

-You can specify the size of video segments to ensure that the original oversized video has adequate computing resources for transcoding.
 Video segmentation can greatly improve transcoding efficiency.
-For more information about the solution, see refine fc-fnf-video-processing.
+You can specify the size of video segments to ensure that the original oversized videos have adequate computing resources for transcoding.
+For more information about the deployment solution, see fc-fnf-video-processing.

 • I want to record the transcoding details in my database each time a video is transcoded.
-I also want the popular videos to be automatically prefetched to CDN points of presence (POPs) after the videos are transcoded to relieve pressure on the origin server.
-How can I use such advanced custom processing features?
+I also want trending videos to be automatically prefetched to CDN nodes once they are transcoded to relieve the pressure on origin servers.
+What should I do to achieve these goals?

-• My custom video processing workflow contains multiple operations, such as transcoding videos, adding watermarks to videos, and generating GIF images based on video thumbnails.
-After that, I want to add more features to my video processing system, such as adjusting the parameters used for transcoding.
-I also hope that the existing online services provided by the system are not affected when new features are released.
-How can I achieve this goal?
+• My video processing system can transcode videos, add watermarks, and generate GIF thumbnails.
+Now, I want to add transcoding parameter adjustment and some other features to the system.
+I also want to make sure that the existing online services provided by the system remain unaffected when the new features are released.

-For more information about the deployment scheme, see Video processing workflow system.
-CloudFlow orchestrates and calls only functions.
-Therefore, you need to only update the corresponding functions.
-In addition, versions and aliases can be used to perform canary releases of functions.
+For more information about the deployment solution, see Video processing workflow system.
+CloudFlow is used only for function orchestration.
+Therefore, you can focus on updating functions used for media processing.
+Function versions and aliases are also supported for you to better control canary releases.
 For more information, see Manage versions.

-• I require only simple transcoding services or lightweight media processing services.
-For example, I want to obtain a GIF image that is generated based on the first few frames of a video, or query the duration of an audio file or a video file.
-In this case, building a custom media processing system is cost-effective.
-How can I achieve this goal?
+• I want to generate a GIF image based on the first few frames of a video, and query the duration of an audio file or a video file.
+I would like to build my own media processing system to handle these simple transcoding and lightweight media processing requirements because it is more cost-effective.
+What should I do to achieve this goal?

 Function Compute supports custom features.
-You can run specific FFmpeg commands to achieve your goal.
+You can run specific FFmpeg commands to achieve your goal with ease.
 For more information about the typical sample project, see fc-oss-ffmpeg.

-• My source video files are stored in NAS or on disks that are attached to ECS instances.
-I want to build a custom video processing system that can directly read and process my mezzanine video files, without migrating them to OSS.
-How can I achieve this goal?
+• My video files are stored in NAS or on disks attached to ECS instances, and I want my video processing system to directly read and process those files from their current storage locations, eliminating the need to migrate the files to an OSS bucket first.

-You can integrate Function Compute with NAS to allow Function Compute to process the files that are stored in NAS.
+You can integrate Function Compute with NAS to let Function Compute process the files stored in NAS.
 For more information, see Configure a NAS file system.